 QUEER TECH HISTORY / EDITH WINDSOR

-After receiving her degree in mathematics from New York University, she began working at IBM.
-She continued to work at IBM for 16 years, where her work was primarily related to systems architecture and implementation of operating systems and natural language processors.
+After receiving her degree in mathematics from New York University, she joined IBM, where she worked for 16 years.
+Her focus was primarily on systems architecture and the implementation of operating systems and natural language processors.
 She once told a journalist, “They couldn’t fix the code because they couldn’t read it.
 But I could read code until it wrapped around the room and back again.
-A guy I was working with said, ‘Give this woman a roll of toilet paper; she can do anything.”
+A guy I was working with said, ‘Give this woman a roll of toilet paper; she can do anything.’”
+This ability to master complex code earned her a reputation for excellence and problem-solving that would follow her throughout her career.

 References & Resources